 Assuming that the multiple CG configurations are used for UL XR traffic, we need a discussion on how the gNB can make the proper CG configurations considering the characteristics of UL XR traffic.
-In general, for the proper CG configuration, the gNB should know 1) how much amount of UL resource is needed and 2) when the UL resource should be scheduled for the UL XR traffic.
+In general, for the proper CG configuration the gNB should know 1) how much amount of UL resource is needed and 2) when the UL resource should be scheduled for the UL XR traffic.

 For XR traffic, TSC QoS flow with a Delay-critical GBR resource type may be used and the CN can provide the TSCAI (TSC Assistance Information) and QoS characteristics per each QoS flow to NG-RAN node.
 The definition of TSCAI is given in TS 23.501 as below [1].